 5. Improved Amblyopia

-A recent study found that playing video games can actually help children improve their amblyopia.
+A recent study found that playing video games can help children improve their amblyopia.
 Amblyopia, also known as “lazy eye,” occurs when you have weak eye muscles in one or both eyes.
 The affected eye doesn’t have the same mobility or strength as the other.
 Through playing these games with a patch on, the players experienced a 30 percent improvement in visual acuity after 20 two-hour sessions.
 Another group of participants with amblyopia wore an eye patch but did not play a video game for the same length of time.
-They noticed significantly less, if any, results.
+They noticed significantly fewer, if any, results.

 6. Long-Term Results

 Are All Video Games Good for Vision?

 Most of the previous benefits we mentioned come from playing high-intensity action video games.
 So, games like Animal Crossing, The Sims, and Pokemon Go are not likely to produce the same results.
-However, the amblyopia study reported that playing both action and non-action games improved the amblyopia for their participants.
+However, the amblyopia study reported that playing both action and non-action games improved the amblyopia of their participants.
 So, it would seem that you need to understand what your vision issues are before attempting to treat them with video games.
 Scientists and game developers are working on creating games that improve vision without being violent.

 Should Kids Be Playing Video Games to Improve Vision?

 There’s discussion over whether video game therapy is suitable for children with low vision.
 Kids today are often playing video games at home and with their friends.
 But, child-friendly games aren’t usually first-person shooting games like the ones that produce these results.
 It’s clearly not recommended for children to play violent and aggressive action games.
 Until game developers and scientists come up with a game that provides the same results without violence, children shouldn’t be using this type of therapy for vision issues.
 Contrarily, children who suffer from amblyopia can improve their eye muscles with non-violent games.
 In these cases, parents should speak to their child’s eye doctor.